shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Elemental Attunement

 You attune to a particular element.
 Choose a damage type: fire, cold, lightning, sonic, poison, corrosion, psychic, radiant, or umbral.
 This becomes your attuned element.
-You may attune to an additional element at level 9.

 Your weapon attacks within your Cast Range deal an additional 1 damage of the type of your attuned element.